Security and Identity for AWS IoT

 The AWS IoT message broker and Thing Shadows service encrypt all communication with TLS.
 TLS is used to ensure the confidentiality of the application protocols (MQTT, HTTP) supported by AWS IoT.
 TLS is readily available in a variety of programming languages and operating systems.

 For MQTT, TLS encrypts the connection between the device and the broker.
-TLS client authentication is used to identify devices to AWS IoT.
+TLS client authentication is used by AWS IoT to identify devices.
 For HTTP, TLS encrypts the connection between the device and the broker.
 Authentication is delegated to AWS signature version 4.

 TLS Cipher Suite Support